joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 If Tweepy originally returned anything like this, I'd have a week of my life back.
 I've written the code above out in a verbose format for two reasons, it's easier to explain/understand, I have no idea how to write elegant code.
 There are an infinite number of ways to do this.
 Most of them more pythonic, more elegant, less processing intensive, whatever.
 I'm not saying my code doesn't suck, I am saying it works.

 ### Shut Up and Give me the Answer You Longwinded Moron!
 Here is the quick reference for the code solutions above.
-They all assume you have used Tweepy to return a Tweepy class stored as 'mentions' as in the example code.
+They all assume you have used Tweepy to return a Tweepy class stored as `mentions` as in the example code.

 - `mentions.data`: Tweet data containing tweet `id` and `test` visibly, and `author_id` pulled from the bowels of hell.
 -- `mentions.data[x].id`: returns the tweet `id`